boldare/testing-framework/docs-sources/source/includes/_directory_structure.md

 `steps` directory contains Step definitions (Context methods) that connect Gherkin steps to the Page methods.

 ## pages
 `pages` directory contains Page Object files.
-Additional `universal` directory is available for reusable components that exist on multipla pages.
+Additional `universal` directory is available for reusable components that exist on multiple pages.

 ## support
 `support` is framework directory.
 All framework methods are implemented here (mainly `world.js`).
 This directory also contains `config.js.dist` file that is default framework config.